 Change Your WordPress Login Page with a Plugin

-The most common and probably easiest way to change your WordPress login URL page is by using a free plugin like WPS Hide Login, which is actively used by more than 400k users.
+The most common and probably easiest way to change your WordPress login URL page is by using a free plugin like WPS Hide Login, which more than 800k users actively use.

 Once downloaded and activated, all you need to do is: